puk06/PPcalc-taiko/README.md

 # about this library

-This library calculate osu!taiko's PP ver V4 standalone!!
+This library calculate osu!taiko's PP V4 standalone!!

 This library calculate pp same as taikopp.com